tek/ribosome-py/README.md

 The `ribosome.json_msg_command` decorator assumes the non-positional arguments to be literal json or python, which is parsed and passed to the message constructor.

+# Functions

+The `ribosome.function` decorator works identically to the command decorator, but defaulting to `sync=True`.

 # Machines